JigglyTheDuck/docs/readme.md

 ![Screenshot](https://github.com/JigglyTheDuck/docs/blob/master/screenshot.png)

-In this example, if you are aiming to get `tempo` to be the next segment option but it currently only has 164 votes (as opposed to `duty_cycle` which has 953).
+In this example, you are aiming to get `tempo` to be the next segment option but it currently only has 164 votes (as opposed to `duty_cycle` which has 953).

 The command `tempo` will only be selected if it has the most votes at the end of the segment.